-Isotopes are atoms whose nuclei have the same number of protons but different numbers of neutrons.
-Not all atoms of the same element are identical and each of these varieties corresponds to a different isotope.
+Isotopes are atoms whose atomic nuclei have the same number of protons but different numbers of neutrons.
+Not all atoms of the same element are identical, and each of these varieties corresponds to another isotope.

-The items that can be found in nature can be configured in a variety of different isotopes.
-The mass shown on the periodic table is the average of all the masses of all the isotopes that can be found naturally.
+Items that can be found in nature can be in a wide variety of different configurations.
+The mass that appears in the periodic table of the elements is the average of all found naturally.

-Most of the elements are formed by several isotopes that can only be separated by physical methods (diffusion, centrifugation, mass spectrometry, fractional distillation and electrolysis).
+Most natural elements are made up of several natural isotopes that can only be separated by physical procedures.

 They can be found with excess or lack of neutrons.
 These atoms may exist for some time, but they are unstable.